 Seeing where your iPhone photos were taken on map can be very helpful!
 For instance, a few days ago, I was looking for a very specific picture but couldn’t find it in my Camera Roll.
 Then I remembered that instead of looking for this photo in the Camera Roll, I should look it up by the location where that photo was taken.
 Indeed, even though I wasn’t sure on what day I had taken this pic, I knew exactly where I took it.

 With that information in mind, I was quickly able to pull up that photo on a map, thanks to a neat little feature of the Photos app, assuming of course you allow the Camera app to use your location and tag your photos with GPS coordinates.

-Step 1: Launch the Photos app, and go to the Albums tab.
+1) Launch the Photos app, and go to the Albums tab.

-Step 2: Look for the album called Places and tap on it.
+2) Look for the album called Places and tap on it.

-Step 3: This will bring up Apple Maps, with stacks of photos placed on the various location where they were taken.
+3) This will bring up Apple Maps, with stacks of photos placed on the various location where they were taken.
 You can then tap on each stack to see those photos.
 Obviously, you can always zoom in and out on the screen to view photos from different locations.

-Since having my iPhone 7, I only spent time in California and Mexico, so there isn’t much to see here.
-But if you use iCloud Photo Library, or if you have a large collection of photos taken over the course of several years and locations, this feature is a nice way to travel back to the different places you went to.
+If you use iCloud Photo Library, or if you have a large collection of photos taken over the course of several years and locations, this feature is a nice way to travel back to the different places you went to.